statszx/FunQuRIE/README.md

-# The R codes for simulation studies and real data analysis in the manuscript entitled "Functional Quantile Regression with Interaction Effects".
+# The R codes for simulation studies in the manuscript entitled "Functional Quantile Regression with Interaction Effects".
 ###########################################################

 1. FunQuRIE_est.R: the R code used to calculate the estimation for the parameters of the functional quantile regression with interation effects (FunQuRIE).
 The initial output is used as the starting point of the iteration algorithm for computing the estimations of the proposed method.